 work that reflects diverse family cultures and traditions.

-looking for playful writing that begs to be read aloud again and again.
-Please
+writing that begs to be read aloud again and again.
+Please keep manuscripts

-eight lines, and stories can be up to six sentences.
+short—poems can be up to eight lines and stories up to six sentences.

 Before submitting, be sure to familiarize yourself with our magazines.
 (Sample copies are available for viewing at the Cricket Media Store, or you can order a current issue by calling 800-821-0115.)
 Issues are also available at many local libraries.